f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab2/lab2.rst

             "max_message_size": "5k"
                }
          }

+      .. note:: By default ``/etc/app_protect/conf/log_default.json`` which is installed with app protect, will only log illegal requests, it should have been edited by you to log all requests.

    #.
 Recall line 33 from the NGINX configuration we are using (Feel free to open ``/etc/nginx/nginx.conf``)